Partitioning Unstructured Sparse Tensor Algebra for Load-Balanced Parallel Execution: Evaluation

 \textbf{Methodology and Experimental Setup.} We evaluate on a 24-core Intel i9-14900K, and a 24GB NVIDIA RTX 4090.
 Benchmarks are pinned to the 8 performance cores of the CPU using \texttt{numactl}.
 We used {\tt g++} 11.4.0 and CUDA 12.6, and compiled with {\tt -O3 -march=native}.
 Each result was collected by performing a warm-up run followed by the mean of 14 runs, where the 2 fastest and slowest runs were excluded.
 We evaluate on real-world tensors from SuiteSparse \cite{davis2011suitesparse} and FROSTT~\cite{frosttdataset}, in addition to synthetic tensors.
 Benchmarks clarify which datasets they are evaluated on.

 \textbf{Overhead of \textsc{Nacho} Partitioning.} \sys{}'s partitioning is low overhead.
 When evaluating CSR addition on the GPU across the SuiteSparse dataset, partitioning constitutes an average of $1$\% of the overall execution time (maximum $2.5$\%).
-All presented results include partitioning time.
+In contrast, recursive partitioning for the SpGEMM kernel on the GPU constitutes an average of $7.9$\% of the total runtime (maximum $34.2$\%).
+Notably, this overhead includes the computation of the outer intersection required for the remapping step of our recursive partitioning algorithm, which is unavoidable even if recursive partitioning is not being used.
+Excluding this computation, the runtime overhead for just the two partitioning kernels in recursive partitioning for SpGEMM has an average of $2.7$\% (maximum $11.9$\%).
+All presented runtimes include partitioning time.